milgra/sov/README.md

 # sov — Sway Overview

-An overlay that shows schemas for all workspaces to make navigation in sway easier.
+An overlay that shows schemas of all workspaces to make navigation in sway easier.
 [Used by SwayOS](https://swayos.github.io)

 ![alt text](screenshot.png)